What are your options for upgrading IT infrastructure?

 Hyper-Converged Platforms or HCI

-A second option is to go for a new technology, like HCI.
+A second option is to go for new technology, like HCI.
 While hyper-converged platforms are still relative newcomers, the market is definitely developing and maturing.

 HCI is a modular approach to IT infrastructure and allows rapid, vast scaling through small form factor nodes that provide integrated RAM, CPU and Storage without complexity.
 This type of efficiency simply isn’t possible with traditional infrastructure.
 This option also offers advanced functionality and integrated services, such as deduplication, backup and disaster recovery.